stone-payments/stoneco-guidelines/backend/python/README.md

 #### 2.2.1.
 The Zen through examples

-Python's Zen can be followed through example sin the following link:
+Python's Zen can be followed through examples in the following link:

 http://artifex.org/~hblanks/talks/2011/pep20_by_example.html